Hiidekii/HoN-HappyOrNot-/README.md

-# HoN
+# Happy or Not
-FER Machine learning project to detect people's emotions at a certain moment in different environments
+> FER(Face Emotion Recognition) Machine learning project to detect people's emotions at a certain moment in different environments

 # Requirements
 This libraries are needed: